ThatFruedDued/blooket-utility/README.md

 ## Tower Defense / Custom Maps
 This category of hacks and cheats adds custom maps to the Tower Defense game mode on Blooket.

-## Tower Defense / Custom Maps / Cheesy Meadow
+## Tower Defense / Custom Maps / Islands
-In this map, the world is made of cheese.
+In this map, there are islands made of cheese.
 Literally. *Made by Piotr*

 ## Factory
 This category of hacks and cheats affects the Factory game mode on Blooket.